MomchilKalestrov/MomchilKalestrov/README.md

 I am Momchil Kalestrov.
 A student and a political radical living in the hellscape named "The Balkans".
 I am currently studying programming.
 Is any of the code I write good?
-No, but my teachers say it is and they've been doing this all her life so I'd assume they know better.
+No, but my teachers say it is and they've been doing this all their lives so I'd assume they know better.

 Multiple of my projects have been used in IT competitions and have won multiple awards.
 Here's a list: